Cameron-Ray/IrrigationPiHat/How-To/DesignProcess.md

 ### Step 2

 Make sure that the amplification module has been connected properly with both soil moisture sensors.
+If only a single soil moisture sesnor has been connected, then only a single LED indicator will work.